-The mounting sophistication and persistence of cybercrime and the growing adoption of highly advanced, nation-state type tools by cyber criminals, underscore the challenges that both regulators and the industry face in understanding and anticipating the nature of cyber threats they will face next.
+The nature and complexity of cyber threats and cyber risk are recognised by the Board as presenting the single most significant risk to financial services firms.
+The mounting sophistication and persistence of cybercrime and the growing adoption of highly advanced, nation-state type tools by cyber criminals, underscore the challenges in understanding and anticipating the nature of cyber threats and cyber risks.

-The pandemic served to accelerate the efforts of organised crime to exploit weaknesses in cyber defences and explicitly target remote working vulnerabilities, whilst new technological capabilities and use of third-party platforms add to the complexity of understanding the extent of cyber exposures, which may originate outside the traditional regulatory perimeter.

-Geopolitical tensions at a global level and the escalation of the Russia-Ukraine conflict specifically are considered to have triggered the most acute cyber risks western governments and corporations have ever faced.
+The pandemic served to accelerate the efforts of organised crime to exploit weaknesses in cyber defences and explicitly target remote working vulnerabilities, whilst new technological capabilities and use of third-party platforms add to the complexity of understanding the complete reach of cyber and information security exposures.
+More recently geopolitical tensions at a global level and the escalation of the Russia-Ukraine conflict are considered to have triggered unprecedented cyber risks for Western governments and corporations.

 Building resilience to continuously evolving cyber risk is a priority for all stakeholders.
-Growing levels of regulatory scrutiny, focussed on three core areas - cyber risk identification, cyber risk governance and cyber risk resilience - is clearly foreseeable.
+Growing levels of regulatory scrutiny, focussed on three core areas cyber risk identification, cyber risk governance and cyber risk resilience - is clearly foreseeable.
 Increased pressure for regulated entities to evidence and demonstrate how they are addressing emerging regulatory concerns and the timeliness of their actions can also be expected.

 In the event of any material failure in our core business systems, or business processes, or if the Group fails to take adequate and appropriate measures to protect its systems and data from the inherent risk of attack, disruption and/or unauthorised access by internal or external parties, this could result in confidential data being exposed and/or systems interruption.
-A significant cybercrime event could result in reputational damage, regulatory censure and financial loss.
+A significant cybercrime event could result in reputational damage, regulatory censure, and financial loss.

-- Continuous focus on the maintenance of a robust, secure and resilient IT environment that protects customer and corporate data as a core element of our Operational resilience mapping. - Control techniques deployed to evaluate the security of systems and proactively address emerging threats both internally within the organisation and externally, through regular engagement with internet and technology providers and through industry forums. - Maintenance of detailed and robust Business Continuity and Disaster Recovery Plans, including full data replication at an independent recovery centre, which can be invoked when required. - Frequent and robust testing of business continuity and disaster recovery arrangements. - Periodic independent third-party systems penetration testing and review of controls. - Horizon scanning to identify and assess supervisory initiatives advocating and promoting good practice in cyber resilience and associated industry developments.
+- Continuous focus on the maintenance of a robust, secure, and resilient IT environment that protects customer and corporate data as a core element of our operational resilience mapping. - Control techniques deployed to evaluate the security of systems and proactively address emerging threats both internally within the organisation and externally, through regular engagement with internet and technology providers and through industry forums. - Maintenance of detailed and robust Business Continuity and Disaster Recovery Plans, including full data replication at an independent recovery centre, which can be invoked when required. - Frequent and robust testing of business continuity and disaster recovery arrangements. - Periodic independent third-party systems penetration testing and review of controls - Horizon scanning to identify and assess supervisory initiatives advocating and promoting good practice in cyber resilience and associated industry developments.